pydicom/pynetdicom/docs/examples/qr_find.rst

        responses = assoc.send_c_find(ds, query_model='P')

        for (status, identifier) in responses:
+            if status:
                 print('C-FIND query status: 0x{0:04x}'.format(status.Status))

                 # If the status is 'Pending' then identifier is the C-FIND response
                 if status.Status in (0xFF00, 0xFF01):
                     print(identifier)

+            else:
+                print('Connection timed out, was aborted or received invalid response')
        # Release the association
        assoc.release()
    else:
-       print('Association rejected or aborted')
+       print('Association rejected, aborted or never connected')

 The responses received from the SCP are dependent on the *Identifier* dataset keys and values, the Query/Retrieve level and the information model.
 For